Rm-agk/DjangoProjects/Youtube Channel/README.md

 wanted by the user.

 "Contact Us"
-We then have this page that consists of a basic form contact box, with the headings "Name", "Email Address","Subject","Message"
+I then have this page that consists of a basic form contact box, with the headings "Name", "Email Address","Subject","Message"